The Ultimate Guide To Plyometric Training For A Higher Jump

 Many professional NBA players will use the off season as a time to further develop physical aspects of their game such as explosive abilities.

 NBA strength and conditioning coaches commonly prescribe strength training program that will also drip feed in plyometric training at a greater volume as the weeks progress.

 This will then begin to taper off as it becomes closer to the beginning of the season where more skill based training will take precedence.

 This common progression has been shown to be the best way for athletes to optimize their jump height.

-In fact it is the exact protocol that the best selling jump program of all time The Jump Manual uses throughout it’s 12 week program.
+In fact, this is the exact protocol that the best selling jump program of all time The Jump Manual uses throughout it’s 12 week program.

-Plyometric Workouts Will Only Get you So Far..
+Plyometric Training Workouts Will Only Get you So Far..
 You Also Need Strength!